-The simplest way to watch every cinematic chapter of Star Wars is to start at, well, the start, and work your way forward.
+The simplest way to watch every Star Wars movie is to start at the start, and work your way forward.
 Kick off with The Phantom Menace, from 1999, and become acquainted with a young Obi-Wan Kenobi (Ewan McGregor), Queen Padmé Amidala (Natalie Portman), and Anakin Skywalker (Jake Lloyd).
-There’s the Jedi council, too, and scenes of the Trade Federation give an insight into the crumbling intergalactic politics, and you have the mysterious Darth Sidious (Ian McDiarmid), and his protege, Darth Maul (Ray Park).
+There’s the Jedi council, too, and scenes of the Trade Federation give an insight into the crumbling intergalactic politics, and you have the mysterious Darth Sidious (Ian McDiarmid), and his protégé, Darth Maul (Ray Park).

 Anakin, Obi-Wan, and Padmé’s story continues into Attack of the Clones, where it turns out Count Dooku (Christopher Lee) is working with the elusive Sidious to lead an insurgency using a droid army.
 This carries into Revenge of the Sith, where Anakin is manipulated by Palpatine to turn to the dark side, helping to wipe out the Jedi and force survivors into hiding.
 Anakin loses a battle to Obi-Wan, and becomes Darth Vader in the crushing end scene.

 SPACE!
 The best alien movies

 Padmé had Anakin’s children, and their twins are separated for protection.
 Yoda and Obi-Wan retreat to the shadows.
 We see the fallout in Solo: A Star Wars Story, where plucky upstart Han Solo (Alden Ehrenreich) spends a little time fighting in the trenches of the Empire’s ongoing crusades before resigning himself to a life of crime.
 Chewbacca (Joonas Suotamo) is by his side, and Lando Calrissian (Donald Glover) is knocking around, too.